AmandaAkerele/Visions_Systems_OpenCV/README.md

-Good Morning All
+Good morning, everyone,

-As discussed I wanted to give a breakdown of the issues we have faced with the server
+As we've discussed previously, I'd like to outline the challenges we've been encountering with the server, particularly within the OSSDS environment.

-On frequest occasion will working the OSSDS environment

-We have faced issues with the kernel dying which has disrupted our work flow Therefore having to reconnect the server and starting from the beginning to run the data.
-This has massively interrupted the way we work.
+Frequently, while working, we've experienced issues with the kernel crashing.
+This disrupts our workflow significantly, as we are forced to reconnect to the server and start our data processes from scratch.
+This has severely impacted how we operate.

-Also observed that the system that in the last 2 weeks the server has operated better in the evening/early hours of the morning (7pm – 3am) when compared to the usual office hours.
+I've also noticed that in the past two weeks, the server seems to perform better during the evening and early morning hours, from 7 PM to 3 AM, as opposed to usual business hours.

-Environment being mapped to another teams sharedfolder.
-On 2 occasions, I have observed my environment being mapped to another teams folder (thereby not giving me access to the CAD environment which has also led to delays in accessing my teams folder)
+Additionally, there have been instances where my environment was mistakenly mapped to another team's shared folder.
+This error prevented me from accessing the CAD environment and caused delays in getting to my team's folders.

-Generally the environment has been unstable lately as we hope that with this new deployment we will not face this issues going forward.
+Overall, the environment has been quite unstable lately.
+We are hopeful that with the upcoming deployment, these issues will no longer persist moving forward.